Kirsten Gillibrand: #MeToo movement

+Declaring a "zero tolerance" doctrine regarding accusations of sexual misconduct by members of Congress, Gillibrand was the first in her caucus to call on Senator Al Franken to resign.
 In November 2017, amid the MeToo movement, Gillibrand became the first high-profile Democrat to say that Bill Clinton should have resigned when his affair with Monica Lewinsky was revealed.
 In 2018, Clinton expressed disagreement with Gillibrand's opinion.

 In 2019, a female former aide to Gillibrand criticized her for retaining a male staffer despite the aide's sexual harassment complaint against him.
-This was contrasted with her "unyielding stand against sexual misconduct" by other men such as Franken.
+After a Politico inquiry brought new evidence to light, the aide was fired.